 Where to Rent a Bike in Ha-Giang

-Although there are a number of rental shops in Ha Giang town, we highly recommend Bong Hostel.
-The bikes are in perfect condition and they also provide all the accessories you will need, such as straps, gloves, helmet etc.
+Although there are a number of Ha Giang motorbike rental rental shops in Ha Giang town, we highly recommend LiLa Inn.
+The bikes are in perfect condition and they also provide all the accessories you will need, such as straps, gloves, helmet etc. If you take a Ha Giang loop tour through an agency they will provide a bike.

 They will give you a detailed map of the loop, plus a ton of useful information and recommendations for along the way.
 They also provide free motorbike lessons for those who aren’t so confident on a bike.